Douma, Syria: City in the Syrian civil war (2012–2018)

-Rehabilitation of the city (2018–present)
+Rehabilitation of the city and its liberation (2018–present)

-During the 2021 Syrian presidential election, the current Syrian President Bashar al-Assad and First Lady Asma al-Assad cast their votes in the city of Douma.
+During the 2021 Syrian presidential election, then-Syrian President Bashar al-Assad and First Lady Asma al-Assad cast their votes in the city of Douma.

 Between 2018 and 2023, around 108,000 people also returned to the city and its surroundings.
 In 2022, the emergency hospital was inaugurated.
 Also in 2022, Syrian Telecom Center was reopened after its restoration, with cost of SYP 2.5 billion.
 By 2024, a number of reconstruction works was launched.
 Street lightning, a temporary provincial health center, 23 out of 33 schools of all types, and an automated bakery have been restored.
 Also, the tunnels left by militant organizations under many government institutions and buildings were filled, and constructions rehabilitated.
 In addition, by the end of 2024, a new provincial hospital in the city will be opened.

+On 7 December 2024, the city was liberated by rebel forces.

 Geography

 Douma is the largest city located in the settlement slush in the Ghouta oasis that surrounds Damascus from the south and east.
 Around the city of Douma is the strategic M5 Highway connecting Damascus with the north of the country and across the Syrian Desert and also with Iraqi capital Baghdad.